I Just Lost My Bankroll. Now What?

 How to Avoid Losing Your Bankroll

 2) Don’t jump stakes if you are losing.
-If you do this, you’re just increasing the variance and increasing your likelihood of busting out.
-Again, you might win in a coin-flip, but you’re just as likely to lose.
+Doing so increases the variance and your likelihood of busting out.
+Again, you might win in a coin flip, but you’re just as likely to lose.

 3) Don’t try to build your bankroll as quickly as possible.
 It’s fun, but just not sustainable.